ASSISTANT PROFESSOR

 BIO

-Dr. Wang’s research focuses on developing and applying computational tools to quantity and manage urban resilience in response to disruptions, including hazards and emerging technologies.
-Over the past decade, Dr. Wang’s research has made contributions to answer how resilience can be measured, explained, and enhanced within built and digital communities.
+Dr. Yan Wang is an Assistant Professor at the Department of Urban & Regional Planning in College of Design, Construction and Planning, University of Florida.
+She is a founding faculty member for the Florida Institute for Built Environment Resilience (FIBER) and the founder and director of the Urban Agility and Resilience Lab.
+Her research focuses on developing and applying computational tools to quantity and manage urban resilience in response to disruptions, including hazards and emerging technologies.
+Over the past decade, Dr. Wang’s has made contributions to answer (i) how resilience can be measured, explained, and enhanced within built communities and (ii) how to achieve information agility and integrity in digital environments.
 Her pioneering work explores the intersection of urban resilience and urban analytics, particularly the roles of spatial planning and crisis informatics.
-Recognized as one of the Top 5 female scholars in urban analytics worldwide, Dr. Wang has published over 40 peer-reviewed journal articles and conference papers and has played a pivotal role in securing ~$2.5 million in research funding, including seven federal awards from the National Science Foundation (NSF).
+Recognized as the top-ranked female scholars in urban analytics globally, Dr. Wang has authored over 40 peer-reviewed journal articles and conference papers (Google Scholar) and has secured more than $3 million in research funding, including eight prestigious federal awards from the National Science Foundation (NSF).

 AWARDS